 - 1. Ongoing operating costs should be supported by ongoing, stable revenue sources.
 This protects the City from fluctuating service levels, and avoids crises when one-time revenues are reduced or removed.
 Some corollaries to this policy: - A. Ending fund balance should be used only for one-time expenditures such as CIP projects, capital outlay, increasing reserves or contingency funds, and/or paying off outstanding debt.
-The portion attributable to ongoing set-asides or contingencies may be used to fund those purposes. - B. Ongoing maintenance costs, such as street resurfacing or swimming pool re-plastering, should be financed through operating revenues, rather than through bonds. - C. Fluctuating federal grants should not be used to finance ongoing programs. - 2.
-Ensure growth or development activities are funded commensurate with or in proportion to revenue generated from related fees. - 3.
-General Fund appropriations should include a contingency reserve account equal to the first three (3) months operating expenses from the prior fiscal year. - 4.
+The portion attributable to ongoing set-asides or contingencies may be used to fund those purposes. - B. Ongoing maintenance costs, such as street resurfacing or swimming pool re-plastering, should be financed through operating revenues, rather than through bonds. - C. Fluctuating federal grants should not be used to finance ongoing programs. - D. \$4.5 million in Construction Sales tax, to be reviewed annually, shall be treated as ongoing revenue.
+This recognizes the fact that based on the structure of transaction privilege taxes in Arizona there will always be a base level of activity that will occur generating ongoing revenue for the city. - 2.
+Ensure growth or development activities are funded commensurate with or in proportion to revenue generated from related fees.

+- 3. General Fund and Enterprise Fund appropriations should include a contingency reserve account equal to or greater than 15% of the amount budgeted for ongoing revenues. - 4.
 Enterprise Funds should be self-sufficient.
 They should include a sufficient un-appropriated fund balance to absorb fluctuations in annual revenue.
 Wherever possible, enterprise funds should be charged directly for "overhead" services, rather than using an indirect service transfer.
 These services include such things as employee fringe benefits, insurance costs, and telephone charges.
 Provision should also be made for interdepartmental charges for services such as solid waste disposal (landfill) and vehicle repair, when this is practical.
-Operational revenue should be great enough to cover capital costs and replacement or debt service as established within rate planning.

-- 6. Asset Management reserves should be established, funded and used to replace and preserve General Fund assets consistent with department plans. - 7.
-Enterprise fund asset management requirements should be incorporated in multiyear forecasts and rate plans and included in the annual budget consistent with the underlying asset management plans. - 8.
-Laws and policies on limitations on revenue sources should be explicitly addressed in the budget process.
+Operational revenue should be great enough to cover capital costs and replacement or debt service as established within rate planning. - 5.
+Asset Management reserves should be established, funded and used to replace and preserve General Fund assets consistent with department plans. - 6.
+Enterprise fund asset management requirements should be incorporated in multiyear forecasts and rate plans and included in the annual budget consistent with the underlying asset management plans. - 7.
+Laws that restrict or place limitations on revenue sources should be explicitly addressed in the budget process.
 These include: - A. Arizona Lottery Funds (ALF) are required to be used for public transportation purposes for jurisdictions within Maricopa County and must be utilized within two years of distribution with the potential for a one year extension. - B. No more than one half of the prior year's Highway User Revenue Fund (HURF) can be used for debt service (A.R.S.
-48-689). - C. When the City's population reaches 30,000, it must maintain its level of general fund support in street maintenance and operations, as provided by state law (A.R.S.
+48-689) - C. When the City's population reaches 30,000, it must maintain its level of general fund support in street maintenance and operations, as provided by state law (A.R.S.
 28-6543)

-10. Debt Management
+8-7.
+Debt Management